powersj/powersj.io/content/journey/csu.md

 image: img/bachelors/csu.png
 ---

-Received my in Bachelors of Arts and Science in Economics and Applied Computing Technology.
+Received my in Bachelor of Arts and Science in Economics and Applied Computing Technology.
 Graduated with a 3.55/4.00.